Triangulation Independent Ptolemy Varieties: Other variants of the Ptolemy variety

-Moreover, the projection of $\E P(\T)$ onto the $m_s,l_s$ coordinates is the eigenvalue variety.
-In particular, if $M$ has a single torus boundary component, the one-dimensional components give rise to factors of the $A$-polynomial. \end{theorem}
+The maps are illustrated in Figure~\ref{fig:EPCocycle} and described in detail in~\cite[Sec.~4.3]{ZickertEnhancedPtolemy}. \begin{remark} The projection of $\E P(\T)$ onto the $m_s,l_s$ coordinates is the variety of eigenvalues of $\mu_s$ and $\lambda_s$ under $\SL(2,\C)$-representations.
+In particular, if $M$ has a single torus boundary component, the one-dimensional components give rise to factors of the $A$-polynomial. \end{remark}